lyndskg/black-scholes-cpp/README.md

 <a name="i"></a>
 ### Input:

-FILL THIS SHIT OUT LATERRRR
+FILL THIS SECTION OUT LATERRRR

 &nbsp;

 <a name="o"></a>
 ### Output:

-FUCK THIS
+LATER

 &nbsp;